People

 Jake Gordon

-Amy is the Grants and Contracts Administrator for the Duke grants, but she also serves as the Project Coordinator, working under Susan Alberts.
+Kristen is the Project Coordinator, working under Susan Alberts.
 She oversees accounting and personnel aspects of the project, working closely with the local Kenyan staff.
 She helps coordinate efforts between the project directors, US support staff, and local Kenyan staff to ensure that the needs of the project are met.

 Laurence Gesquiere

-Laurence helps to manage the hormone research at in the Alberts Lab at Duke University and runs the hormone assay lab.
+Laurence manages the hormone research at in the Alberts Lab at Duke University and runs the hormone assay lab.
 She is interested in hormonal and behavioral changes at puberty and using fecal glucocorticoids to measure environmental stress.

 Emeritus